geekyahmed/devmentor-server/README.md

-# Noddy Authentication API
-This is a simple authentication api system built with node.js and jwt token.
-It is very easy to use and setup
+# Devmentor Server
+This is the backend service for devmentor